zzyunzhi/object-intrinsics/README.md

 ## Training

-Launch single-GPU training with:
+Launch training on one GPU with:
 ```bash
 python scripts/train.py -d data/example
 ```
-or distributed training with:
+Launch training on one or more GPUs with:
 ```bash
 torchrun --standalone --nnodes=1 --nproc_per_node=YOUR_NUM_GPUS scripts/train.py -d data/green_crane
 ```